Jaywhisker/Hand-Gesture-Computer-Vision-with-Arduino/README.md

 Link to in-depth step by step guide: https://www.notion.so/Smart-Home-With-Arduino-and-Computer-Vision-628f8458261f4b9cb6ba959f22b34212

-Note: The blog uses Google Colab.
+Note: The blog uses the code that accomodates for running on Google Colab.
 There will 2 version of code in this GitHub, one that corresponds to the Google Colab code (tweaked to allow access to webcam) as well as a version that allows you to run the code locally if you have a GPU.

 ## Overview of Project